All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • STEP 3: When combined with intensive behavioral therapy (structured diet, exercise counseling, behavioral modification), participants lost 16.0% of their body weight, demonstrating the added value of lifestyle support

 • STEP 4: Patients who continued Wegovy maintained their weight loss, while those switched to placebo regained roughly two-thirds of the weight they had lost.
-This trial was pivotal in establishing that obesity requires ongoing treatment, not just a short medication course
+This trial was important in establishing that obesity requires ongoing treatment, not just a short medication course

 A fifth trial, STEP 5, extended the follow-up to 104 weeks and confirmed that weight loss was maintained through two full years of continuous treatment, with the average participant maintaining approximately 15% body weight reduction at the two-year mark.